TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 ## Multimedia

 * [Audacity](https://www.audacityteam.org/) - Free, open source, cross-platform audio software
+* [DC++](http://dcplusplus.sourceforge.net/index.html) - Direct Connect allows you to share files over the Internet without restrictions or limits
 * [DVD Shrink](https://www.dvdshrink.org/) - DVD Shrink is software to backup DVD discs
 * [Foobar2000](http://www.foobar2000.org/) - foobar2000 is an advanced freeware audio player
 * [Handbrake](https://handbrake.fr/) - HandBrake is a tool for converting video from nearly any format to a selection of modern, widely supported codecs
 * [HRConvert2](https://github.com/zelon88/HRConvert2) - A self-hosted drag-and-drop file conversion server that supports 59x file formats
+* [Jellyfin](https://github.com/jellyfin/jellyfin) - Jellyfin is a free software media system that puts you in control of managing and streaming your media/Emby Fork
 * [Nativefier](https://github.com/jiahaog/nativefier) - Make any web page a desktop application
 * [OnTopReplica](https://github.com/LorenzCK/OnTopReplica) - A real-time always-on-top “replica” of a window of your choice, for Windows Vista, 7, 8, or 10
 * [Picasa](http://www.majorgeeks.com/files/details/picasa_photo_organizer.html) - Picasa Photo Organizer will help you organize and edit your digital photos, then create online albums to share with everyone